The multiresolution analysis of flow graphs: Flow graphs, single-entry/single-exit regions, and the program structure tree

-\textsc{Proposition.} Each weakly connected component of the digraph corresponding to $S$ is a transitive tournament, hence has a unique source and a unique target, and a unique path of length 1 from the source to the target which defines a \emph{locally maximal SESE region}. $\Box$
+\begin{lemma} Each weakly connected component of the digraph corresponding to $S$ is a transitive tournament, hence has a unique source, target, and a path of length 1 from source to target defining a \emph{locally maximal SESE region}. \end{lemma}